chingizseyidbayli/RealTimeTrafficTracking/README.md

-# People-Counting-in-Real-Time
+# Traffic-Counting-in-Real-Time
-People Counting in Real-Time using live video stream/IP camera in OpenCV.
+Traffuc Counting in Real-Time using live video stream/IP camera in OpenCV.

 > NOTE: This is an improvement/modification to https://www.pyimagesearch.com/2018/08/13/opencv-people-counter/

 [tracking.webm](https://github.com/chingizseyidbayli/RealTimeTrafficTracking/assets/15063807/4a6543d9-a488-4f78-a1f0-c3bd2150d0d3)

-- The primary aim is to use the project as a business perspective, ready to scale.
-- Use case: counting the number of people in the stores/buildings/shopping malls etc., in real-time.
-- Sending an alert to the staff if the people are way over the limit.
-- Automating features and optimising the real-time stream for better performance (with threading).
-- Acts as a measure towards footfall analysis and in a way to tackle COVID-19 scenarios.

 ---